staheliemily/CypressAssessment/README.md

 **Purpose**
 I chose to test The Get A Demo page I chose this page because it is important that you can gain new customers and verify that they are able to fill out information correctly.

-I also created additional pages for future testing that would be benifical to test.
-These pages should be seperated when testing with cypress to avoid any long running tests and dependencies.